On this page you will find a list of 'Frequently Asked Questions' (FAQs), as generated by some of our patient and parent/carer representatives.

 If you have an emergency please call 999 or go directly to your nearest Emergency Department.
 If you have a non-urgent query you can call the CHD clinical specialist nurses.
 (Please see below for their contact details).
 You can also contact your GP directly or a GP out of hours service, local to you.

-How do I make a complaint or give a compliment?
+How do I give a compliment or make a complaint?

 If you would like to make a complaint or give a compliment, you can either contact the hospital directly (see our Hospitals page for details)or you can contact the Network who would be happy to pass on your comments via the Contact Us section of the website.